andygten/MyFancyBank/doc/DesignDocument.md

     * Manager
         * Representation of a manager, according to the requirements it is necessary to track how much money they made, so that is stored in this object and can be displayed
+        * Ideally, the managers earned amount would be tied to the transaction class

     * Customer
         * Customer Object with a list of accounts and associated customer ID for logging in